dalgudot/react-toast/README.md

 ✅ Ready for iOS safe area

-✅ New features to upadate every weekend!
+✅ New features to update every month!

 <br/>